cs1302uga/cs1302-tutorials/default-methods/default-methods.md

 1. Generate, host, and view the API documentation website for the starter code provided with this tutorial.
    Use `cs1302-default-methods-doc` as the name of the symbolic link.

 1. Look through the documentation website you just created.
-You might notice that the page for the `Styleable` interface lists all known implementing classes just below the interface name near the top of the page.
+Pay attendtion to the page for the `Styleable` interface - notice how it lists all known implementing classes just below the interface name near the top of the page.

 ### Modifying an Interface

-Since a conrete (i.e., instantiable) class that implements an interface **must** implement all methods of the interface, any change to an interface has a direct impact on all implementing classes.
+Since a concrete (i.e., instantiable) class that implements an interface **must** implement all methods of the interface, any change to an interface has a direct impact on all implementing classes.
 Therefore, the decision to modify an interface should not be taken lightly.
 Especially if there are dependencies on the interface.
 Imagine if Oracle decided to add a few methods to an interface used by millions of